Future Of Fintech 24-Hour Volume Reaches $1.30 (FOF)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Future Of Fintech was first traded on December 7th, 2021.
 Future Of Fintech’s total supply is 200,000,000 tokens.
 Future Of Fintech’s official Twitter account is @fofcoin and its Facebook page is accessible here.
-The official website for Future Of Fintech is fofmine.com.
+Future Of Fintech’s official website is fofmine.com.

 [Telegram](https://t.me/fof%5Fofficial)[Medium](https://medium.com/@FOF%5FOfficial)